2nd Lt. Albert J. Bartz

 | 2nd Lt.
 Albert J. Bartz was the

-Albert joined the Wisconsin National Guard's 32nd Tank Company from Janesville, Wisconsin on December 17, 1932.
-Over eight years, he rose in rank from private to first sergeant.
+Albert joined the Wisconsin National Guard's 32nd Tank Company from Janesville, Wisconsin, on December 17, 1932, and during the following eight years, he rose in rank from private to first sergeant.
 On October 30, 1940, just prior to the tank company being called to federal service, he was commissioned a second lieutenant.
-He was later joined in the company by his brother, Robert.
+At some point, he was joined in the company by his brother, Robert.

 After training at Fort Knox, Kentucky, Albert